Persecution of Amhara people: National and international reactions

 Reports of the Ethiopian Human Rights Commission are generally taken as credible with some questions of independence.
 On the other hand, the state-owned media are criticized for selectively covering atrocities committed by the opposing Tigray forces while excluding the massacres carried out by the Oromo and Gumuz perpetrators.
 Other independent voices that expose the mass violence by all perpetrator groups are frequently arrested and persecuted.

-In previous cases, high-level coverages were given by international groups on the 1990s OLA-OLF atrocities against the Amhara people in Arba Gugu, Harer, and across the Oromia region.
+In previous cases, high-level coverages were given by international groups on OLA (which was then the military wing of the OLF) atrocities it had perpetrated against the Amhara people in Arba Gugu, Bedeno, Harer, and across the Oromia region in the 1990s.
 However, the violations since 2018 received generally low coverage and inadequate preventative campaigns with delayed responses for Amhara, Agew, and Afar IDP cases.
-Related to the Northern Ethiopia war, major international media and rights groups were expelled from the country.
+Related to the Tigray War, major international media and rights groups were expelled from the country.
 Government accusations include disinformation and misleading social media propaganda.
 In addition, war and other reports of the Amnesty International and Human Rights Watch groups have been criticized for quality and reportedly biased statements released in favor of the Tigray rebels.
 In some cases, international reports with unverified information were released.

 In another case, social media censorship and account suspensions with organized reporting brought challenges to several activists.
 However, similar platforms were abused for hate incitements.
 One of the 2019 mass killings of the Amhara in the Oromia region was triggered after a social media call made by an Oromo activist, Jawar Mohammed.
 Following his post at night, organized Oromo actors stormed out and reportedly murdered at least 86 people, mostly Amhara.

 The NoMore campaign

 In April 2021, the Amhara human rights demonstrations took place in the region using a social movement slogan, Beka or በቃ or NoMore.
 In late 2021, the same slogan has been used by Pan-African activists to campaign against Western measures on the ruling Prosperity Party— protesting the HR 6600 and other United States resolutions and bills.
 However, the victim side criticized the movement as a state funded, politically motivated, selective campaign that neglected the mass violence and abuses against the Amhara in the country.
-This movement reportedly reduced its effort following the release of high-profile Tigray TPLF or TDF, and Oromo OLF-OLA political prisoners with amnesty in January 2022— with possible peace negotiation between the ruling Prosperity party, the Tigray TPLF or TDF rebels and with various armed Oromo groups.
-However, questions have been raised about the nature of the negotiation with the same groups who have already been designated as terrorist.
+This movement reportedly reduced its effort following the release of high-profile TPLF and OLF political prisoners with amnesty in January 2022— with possible peace negotiation between the ruling Prosperity party, TPLF and the OLA.
+However, questions have been raised about the nature of the negotiation with the same groups who have already been designated as terrorist groups by the Ethiopian government.